 Seagate uses an independent laboratory to confirm compliance with the directives/standards for CE Marking and C-Tick Marking.
-The drive was tested in a representative system for typical applications.
+The drive was tested in a representative system for typical applications and comply with the Electromagnetic Interference/Electromagnetic Susceptibility (EMI/EMS) for Class B products.
 The selected system represents the most popular characteristics for test platforms.
 The system configurations include: